IshaanDesai/coupled-heat-conduction/README.md

 python3 macro-heat-cond.py
 ```

-For a coupled simulation the micro problems are managed by the micro-manager and it is the micro-manager which needs to be executed:
+For a coupled simulation the micro problems are managed by the micro manager and it is the micro manager which needs to be executed:

 ```(python)
 python3 micro-manager.py
 ```

-The micro-manager can also be run in parallel in the following way:
+The micro manager can also be run in parallel in the following way:

 ```(python)
 mpirun -n <num_procs> python3 micro-manager.py